 I have no idea where to start to review this long, slow and extremely painful drama.
-I have to confess that I found myself begging for it to be finished for the sake of my patience and the all the character’s lives.
-It was really hard to keep on without losing interest in everything that happened that believe me it was just too much.
+I have to confess that I found myself begging for it to be finished.
+That is, for the sake of my patience and all the character’s lives.
+It is really hard to keep on without losing interest in everything that happens.
+Believe me, Angel Eyes is just too much.

-Such an intricate story would have been way better to follow if it wasn’t so slow, of course by the middle of it got way better but pacing was a constant during the twenty episodes.
-Just allow me to clarify that it wasn’t a bad story at all and it was really well performed and directed, but the rhythm just wasn’t for me, I love melodramas that don’t add slowness to the tragedy just because maybe it might be felt differently by the audience.
+Such an intricate story would have been way better to follow if it wasn’t so slow.
+Of course by the middle of it got way better.
+But pacing was a constant during the twenty episodes.
+Just allow me to clarify that it isn’t a bad story at all.
+And it is really well performed and directed, but the rhythm just isn’t for me.
+I love melodramas that don’t add slowness to the tragedy just because maybe it might be felt differently by the audience.

 Unnecessary long scenes with the characters almost frozen in one expression, oh, please let it be over!

-A high school student falls in love with a girl without knowing she lost her sight in an accident where his father and the girl’s mother lost their lives.
+A high school student falls in love with a girl without knowing she lost her sight in an accident.
+The same accident where his father and the girl’s mother lost their lives.

-When he finds out about the girl’s situation he feels this urge to protect her and introduces her into his family of three, with a sick little sister and a really nice mother.
-The girl starts falling for him and for his family, being motherless and with a not very present genius doctor father, she spends her time at their home, learning how to cook with recorded voice tapes that were made for her by the boy’s mother and making lovely memories.
+When he finds out about the girl’s situation he feels this urge to protect her.
+He decides to introduce her into his family of three.
+A sick little sister and a really nice mother.
+The girl starts falling for him and for his family.
+Being motherless and with a not very present genius doctor father, she spends her time at their home.
+She learns how to cook with recorded voice tapes that are made for her by the boy’s mother and making lovely memories.

-The time passes and all this happiness can’t do anything but be ended by tragedy, because, you know…this is a drama after all.
-The lovely mother gets hit by a car and when she’s at the hospital she is murdered by the girl’s father so he can transplant the woman’s corneas into his daughter.
+The time passes and all this happiness can’t do anything but be ended by tragedy.
+Because, you know…this is a drama after all.
+The lovely mother gets hit by a car.
+When she’s at the hospital, she is murdered by the girl’s father.
+This, in order to transplant the woman’s corneas into his daughter’s eyes.

-They will be back to Korean when the now grown up woman works as a paramedic in a fire department and he’s a well known doctor, he has changed his name so nobody would relate him to the kid that left a long time ago, and he will use that on his behalf, just because the lady he was in love with all his life now has a boyfriend.
+They come back to Korea.
+She is now grown up woman working as a paramedic in a fire department.
+And he’s a well known doctor.
+He has changed his name so nobody would relate him to the kid that left a long time ago.
+This is an advantage, that he will use on his behalf.
+Because the lady he was in love with all his life now has a boyfriend.

 Starring Angel Eyes Korean Drama